Walton Well Road: Location

 The road marks the northern edge of the district known as Jericho.
 At the eastern end is the north end of Walton Street and the south end of Kingston Road at the junction with St Bernard's Road.
 The western end is reached by a bridge (Walton Well Road Bridge) spanning the Oxford Canal and also the railway line.
 Here there is access to Port Meadow and the Thames Path, with a car park run by Oxford City Council.
 About halfway along the road is a junction with Longworth Road and Southmoor Road.
 To the south, between the canal and the railway line, a new residential road, William Lucy Way, was developed around 2006, on the other side of the Oxford Canal from the former Lucy's Eagle Ironworks site.
 To the south are modern residential apartments on the site of the Eagle Ironworks, St Sepulchre's Cemetery and beyond that Juxon Street.

 The Oxford-Man Institute of Quantitative Finance, a research institute of the University of Oxford established in 2007, is located at Eagle House in Walton Well Road.

 Spring

-Former fountain on Walton Well Road.
+Former drinking fountain on Walton Well Road.